 Financial Protection for Loved Ones

-The primary benefit of life insurance is ensuring your family has funds to maintain their standard of living if you pass away unexpectedly.
+The core benefit of life insurance is ensuring your family has funds to maintain their standard of living if you pass away unexpectedly.
 The death benefit can help cover costs like:

-For example, if you died tomorrow, could your spouse afford your $2,500 monthly mortgage on their income alone?
+For example, if you were to die tomorrow, could your spouse afford your $2,500 monthly mortgage on their income alone?
 Could they cover your $300,000 remaining mortgage balance?
-Life insurance provides immediate money so your family isn’t forced to make drastic financial changes after losing you.
+Life insurance provides immediate money, so your family isn’t forced to make drastic financial changes after losing you.

 Estate Planning

-Permanent life insurance policies lasting your entire life can be an estate planning tool.
+Permanent life insurance policies that last your entire life can be a valuable estate planning tool.
 The tax-free death benefit can provide inheritance money to be divided among your heirs according to your wishes.

-Specific strategies like irrevocable life insurance trusts prevent payouts from going through probate, keeping the funds out of reach from creditors seeking payment on debts owed by your estate.
+Specific strategies, such as irrevocable life insurance trusts, prevent payouts from going through probate, keeping the funds out of reach for creditors seeking payment on debts owed by your estate.

 Retirement Income